avishgoyal/orbital-eye/README.md

 ### 1. Orbital Data Acquisition

-Orbital Eye retrieves Two-Line Element (TLE) data from CelesTrak.

-These orbital elements are converted into mathematical satellite models using Skyfield.
+Orbital Eye downloads Two-Line Element (TLE) data from CelesTrak and converts those elements into mathematical satellite models using Skyfield.

----

 ### 2. Pass Computation

-For a given observer location, the system calculates:

-* Rise events
-* Peak events
-* Set events

-over the next 48 hours.
+The application calculates rise, peak, and set events for the observer's location over the next 48 hours.

----

 ### 3. Visibility Analysis

-Each pass is analyzed using:
+Each pass is evaluated using:

-* Weather forecasts from Open-Meteo
+* Weather forecasts
-* Solar geometry calculations
+* Solar geometry
-* Satellite sunlight exposure
+* Satellite illumination
 * Elevation thresholds

-to determine whether the spacecraft is likely to be visible.
+to determine whether the object is likely to be visible.

----

 ### 4. Orbit Propagation

-Future satellite positions are propagated and converted into geographic coordinates.
+Future satellite positions are propagated in advance and converted into geographic coordinates.

-These coordinates are then rendered on the 3D globe.
+These coordinates are used to render orbit paths and animate satellites on the 3D globe.

----

 ### 5. Live Tracking